Fawn-27/Fawn-27/README.md

 - Creating a homepage
 - Trying to figure out Github

 Sorry, I don't have a lot of stuff here.
 Most of my work is on Replit and another editor, and I'm too lazy to transfer some of them.
-I'll do it eventuslly.
+I'll do it eventually.

 ## Skills :octocat:
 I'm fluent in some of these languages but am still learning others: